-State law provides for a JRB and defines its members and responsibilities.
+State law requires a JRB to oversee Tax Incremental Districts (TIDs).
+State law defines its members and responsibilities.
 JRB members represent a taxing jurisdiction (municipality, county, school, technical college).
-It is the JRB's responsibility to approve or deny the creation or amendment of a Tax Incremental District (TID).
-If the JRB approves the TID, it viewed or heard convincing evidence of the need for Tax Incremental Financing (TIF) assistance to make the development a reality.
-The JRB jurisdictions agree to sacrifice some amount of tax revenue for many years into the future expecting the tax base will ultimately increase.
+It is the JRB's responsibility to approve or deny the creation or amendment of a TID.
+When the JRB approves a TID, it agrees the development needs for Tax Incremental Financing (TIF) to proceed.
+The JRB jurisdictions agree to sacrifice some amount of tax revenue for years into the future expecting the tax base will ultimately increase.